 When you get your tax refund check in the mail, you want your funds as quickly as possible.
 IRS checks from the U.S. Treasury expire in a year, and if you delay making a deposit, you could forget about the check.
 Life can get busy in a hurry.
 It’s best to get the deposit over with so you can focus on other things.
 Below are five places to cash your federal tax refund check.

-1. Bank or credit union
+Bank, online bank or credit union

 You should start with your bank or credit union if you already have an account.
 Many banks and credit unions will cash a check for free if you have an account with them.

 Banks and credit unions set their own policies when cashing checks for non-customers, including fees.
 While a bank or credit union may be unwilling to cash a personal check if you aren’t an account holder, they may accept your federal tax refund check since it is backed by the government.
-Banks and credit unions may limit the amount people without accounts can cash out.
-Banks use these policies to encourage you to create a bank account with them.

 Many people use ATMs to get cash from their accounts.
 These convenient options can also help with federal tax refund checks, but you need to have a bank account.
 The ATM route requires a deposit before you can make a withdrawal.
 You would have to transfer the funds from the tax refund check to your bank account and then withdraw them.